Dennis Kucinich: Recognition

 In 2003, Kucinich received the Gandhi Peace Award, an annual award bestowed by the Religious Society of Friends-affiliated organization Promoting Enduring Peace.
-In 2010, he was awarded the US Peace Prize by the US Peace Memorial Foundation “in recognition of his national leadership to prevent and end wars.”
+In 2010, the US Peace Memorial Foundation awarded him The US Peace Prize "in recognition of his national leadership to prevent and end wars".

 After Kucinich lost to Marcy Kaptur in the 2012 Democratic primary, Representative Keith Ellison said of Kucinich, "At the end of the day, we're really going to miss Dennis.
 Dennis is a transformative leader.
 He stood up and spoke eloquently, passionately about Iraq, Afghanistan, Iran.
 He was a consistent voice for peace...
 He almost didn't vote for the health care bill because it wasn't good enough."

 Personal life

-Kucinich was baptized a Roman Catholic.
+Kucinich was baptized a Catholic.
+His first marriage, to Helen Kucinich, ended in divorce.
 He married Sandra Lee McCarthy in 1977; they had a daughter, Jackie, in 1981 and divorced in 1986.
 He married his third wife, British citizen Elizabeth Harper, on August 21, 2005.
 They met while Harper was working as an assistant for the Chicago-based American Monetary Institute, which brought her to Kucinich's House of Representatives office for a meeting.
 Kucinich, a vegan since 1995, is an advocate of veganism, like Elizabeth.

-Kucinich was raised with four brothers and two sisters.
-Perry Kucinich, the youngest brother, died in December 2007.
-His youngest sister, Beth Ann Kucinich, died in November 2008.
+Kucinich had four brothers and two sisters.
+Perry Kucinich, his youngest brother, died in 2007.
+His youngest sister, Beth Ann Kucinich, died in 2008.

-In 2011, Kucinich sued a Capitol Hill cafeteria for damages after a 2008 incident in which he claimed to have suffered a severe injury when he bit into a sandwich and broke a tooth on an olive pit.
+In 2011, Kucinich sued a Capitol Hill cafeteria for damages after a 2008 incident in which he claimed to have suffered a severe injury biting into a sandwich and breaking a tooth on an olive pit.
 The broken tooth became infected, and complications led to three surgeries for dental work.
 The lawsuit, for $150,000 in punitive damages, was settled with the defendant agreeing to pay Kucinich's costs.